metaleap/vscode-appz/libs/cs/readme.md

 Makes the input UI visible in its current configuration.
 Any other input UI will first fire an [QuickInput.onDidHide](https://code.visualstudio.com/api/references/vscode-api#QuickInput.onDidHide) event.

-`return` ── A thenable that resolves when this call has completed at the counterparty.
+`return` ── a thenable that resolves when this `Show` call has successfully completed at the VSC side.

 ##### Parameters